-Budapest in one of my favourite cities in Eastern Europe and I was totally taken aback on my first trip.
-There really are so many beautiful things to do in Budapest that you’re going to be spoilt for choice once you arrive.
+Budapest is one of my favourite cities in Eastern Europe and I was totally taken aback on my first trip.
+There really are so many of the best things to do in Budapest that you’re going to be spoilt for choice once you arrive.

 I have to be honest, I wasn’t prepared for how beautiful the city is.
 I mean, I’d had a good nose around online and knew about the parliament, but that really is the tip of the iceberg.